 To reflect the expansion of partners worldwide, NASBITE became NASBITE International in 2006.
 The new name was adopted to better reflect the expanded population of global business professionals being served by NASBITE, beyond small business and educators.
 To date, over 2,000 candidates have received the credential.

-In 2016, NASBITE selected a new management firm, Stringfellow Management Group (SMG), an accredited Association Management Company based near Baltimore, Maryland, to provide day-to-day management of organization operations, conference planning, CGBP exam and recertification support, and Board of Governors management.
+In 2016, NASBITE selected a new management firm, Stringfellow Management Group (SMG), an Accredited Association Management Company based near Baltimore, Maryland, to provide day-to-day management of organization operations, conference planning, CGBP exam and recertification support, and Board of Governors management.

 NASBITE International marked the passing in July 2015 of one of its founding members, Barbara Moebius.
-With affection and respect she came to be known as Mother NASBITE in tribute to her determined and enthusiastic work to develop and lead the organization along with a core number of other founding members.
+With affection and respect, she came to be known as Mother NASBITE in tribute to her determined and enthusiastic work to develop and lead the organization along with a core number of other founding members.
 She was a visionary global trade educator who served NASBITE in many capacities including President and an Officer of the Board.
 Read more about Barb here.
 Contributions to the Barbara Moebius Memorial Scholarship fund will help fund a global trade student or academic professional to attend NASBITE International activities.
 All donations are tax deductible.
+DONATE NOW.